ethanstrominger/mobtime-gitpod/README.md

 See https://docs.google.com/document/d/1x7Q7gj5T2reQHIb8eQARVer2ygMMT3j9ifAESlMUuVI/ for current information on mobtime plus.
 We chose google docs over github for notes as google docs provides WYSIWYG and a less constrained viewing area when editing.

+# Original README

+This README needs to be updated for mobtimeplus.

 A websocket powered, collaborative mobbing timer.

 On your desktop: